aakechin/NGS-PrimerPlex/README.md

-                        use this parameter if you want NGS-PrimerPlex to automatically use less stringent parameters if no primer were constructed for some region --return-variants-number RETURNVARIANTSNUM, -returnvariantsnum RETURNVARIANTSNUM
+                        use this parameter if you want NGS-PrimerPlex to automatically use less stringent parameters if no primer were constructed for some region --tries-to-get-best-combination TRIESTOGETCOMBINATION, -tries TRIESTOGETCOMBINA
+                        number of of tries to get the best primer combination.
+                        More the value, better combination will be, but this will take more time.
+Default: 1000 --return-variants-number RETURNVARIANTSNUM, -returnvariantsnum RETURNVARIANTSNUM
                         number of multiplexes variants that user wants to get after all analyses and filters.
 Default: 1